Student finalist teams

 2. Public domain videos, photos or other content can be included in your three-minute video.
 Written permission is required for all copyrighted and protected source materials.

 Both the Preliminary and Final Round Judges will take into consideration the 5 categories (equally weighted) in the Scoring Rubric.
-The strongest 9 entries determined by the Preliminary Round Judges will go on to the Final Round.
+The strongest entries determined by the Preliminary Round Judges will go on to the Final Round.
 Finalists will be eligible to win cash and prizes as determined by the Final Round Judges.
 (2022: In celebration of the SVIC's 10th anniversary, there will be 10 finalist teams and 10 prizes.)

 Judges will award prizes after the SVIC Keynote.

 One winning team in each category (teams may win multiple categories):

 - Most well-articulated problem | $3000